boxwise/boxwise/README.md

 The first thing you'll want to do when running a new development environment is set up an organization.
 [The development environment currently has no test data.](https://github.com/boxwise/boxwise/issues/24)

+## Creating a test account

+To be able to use the app locally you will need to create a user account.
+This can be accomplished by navigating to http://localhost:3000/create-organization and following the instructions on screen.

 ## Running tests

     $ yarn test